American Boogeyman: The Disturbing Case of Albert Fish

 Off went Grace with Albert.
 She was never heard from again.

-Six years later, the Budd family received an anonymous letter riddled with spelling errors that detailed a man’s descent into madness and cannibalism.
+Six years later, the Budd family received a disturbed anonymous letter riddled with spelling errors.
 The letter’s author spoke of a seaman he once knew who traveled to China.
-It was there that this man claimed to have encountered famine-stricken people killing and consuming children to survive.
+It was there that this sailor claimed to have encountered famine-stricken people killing and consuming children to survive.
 The sailor developed such an appetite for young flesh that upon his return to New York, he abducted two children, killed them, and cooked them.

 The letter’s author became curious, as well.
 In the letter’s disturbing final paragraph, he graphically recounts abducting Grace Budd, killing her, and consuming her flesh.